Artists Bluff

 Added by James Lynch

-This short but steep hike takes you to a beautiful overlook facing Echo Lake and Cannon Mountain right in the center of Franconia Notch State Park.
+Artists Bluff is a short, but steep hike taking you to a beautiful overlook facing Echo Lake and Cannon Mountain right in the center of Franconia Notch State Park.

-Starting from the Bald Mountain trailhead, the Artists Bluff trail takes you up a short but steep 1.5 mile path to a beautiful rocky overlook of Franconia Notch State Park.
+Starting from the Bald Mountain trailhead, the Artists Bluff trail takes you up a short but steep 1.3-mile loop path to a beautiful rocky overlook of Franconia Notch State Park.
 This is the perfect hike to find incredible views of the park and some amazing foliage in autumn.
+If you're short on time, you can head directly back down the way you came for an approximately 0.7-mile hike.

 We parked across the street at the Echo Lake Beach parking lot on Profile Rd (off I-93) and then just walked across the street to the Bald Mountain Trailhead.
 Shortly along the trail, there's a fork in the path that's a little bit unclear as to which way to go.
 If you stay right, you will arrive at Artists Bluff the quickest, going to the left would take you along the Bald Mountain Trail.